Tom Richmond (illustrator): Career

-Richmond has been honored with several awards, including the Golden Nosey for "Caricaturist of the Year" twice, in 1998 and 1999 by the National Caricaturist Network and with a divisional "Silver" Reuben award for Advertising Art in 2003, 2006 and 2007, Newspaper Illustration in 2009, and Magazine Illustration in 2015 and 2019, from the National Cartoonists Society.
+Richmond has been honored with several awards, including the Golden Nosey for "Caricaturist of the Year" twice, in 1998 and 1999 by the National Caricaturist Network and with a divisional "Silver" Reuben award for Advertising Art in 2003, 2006 and 2007, Newspaper Illustration in 2009, Magazine Illustration in 2015 and 2019, and Book Illustration in 2024, from the National Cartoonists Society.
 In 2011, Richmond became the 34th president of the Society, succeeding Jeff Keane, and served two terms though 2015.
 NCS presidents are chosen for two-year terms.

 Richmond designed the look of Achmed Junior, one of the puppets used by ventriloquist Jeff Dunham, which made his debut in Dunham's 2010 Identity Crisis tour, and made his first onscreen appearance in Dunham's 2011 Comedy Central special, Jeff Dunham: Controlled Chaos.

 In 2011, Deadline Demon Publishing published Richmond's book on the art of drawing caricatures, The Mad Art of Caricature!
 A Serious Guide to Drawing Funny Faces.

 On August 27, 2006, he appeared in the comic strip Pearls Before Swine.
 Richmond returned the favor by caricaturing the strip's creator Stephan Pastis inside a garbage can, in a 2006 issue of Mad.

 On December 30, 2012, he appeared in Mort Walker's comic strip Beetle Bailey.

-In September 2020, with Mad having been reduced to a primarily reprint format, Richmond and longtime Mad writer Desmond Devlin announced that they were crowdfunding a book of newly-created movie parodies called Claptrap.
+In September 2020, with Mad having been reduced to a primarily reprint format, Richmond and longtime Mad writer Desmond Devlin announced that they were crowdfunding a book of newly created movie parodies called Claptrap.
 They launched the campaign with the completed two-page opening spread for Star Worse: Plagiarizing Skywalker, a spoof of the ninth film in the Star Wars saga.
 The book will also include spoofs of older popular or iconic films that Mad had for various reasons opted not to parody at the time of their releases.
-The other eleven films are The Big Lebowski, Blade Runner, The Blues Brothers, Citizen Kane, Die Hard, Goodfellas, The Princess Bride, Psycho, The Shawshank Redemption, Toy Story 4 and Unforgiven.
+The other eleven films are The Big Lebowski, Blade Runner, The Blues Brothers, Citizen Kane, Die Hard, Goodfellas, The Princess Bride, Psycho, The Shawshank Redemption, Toy Story 4, and Unforgiven.